Adamskoullos/JavaScript-OOP/README.md

 ![Screenshot from 2021-02-10 07-10-38](https://user-images.githubusercontent.com/73107656/107477157-2c144580-6b6f-11eb-8d7b-6a9d5a88a837.png)

-1. The first file is loaded, the
+1. The first file is loaded, a new global variable is declared and asssigned the return value of the IIFE.

+2. The IIFE is invoked sees that COUNTER is not defined so passes the empty object.

+3. The public data is attahcxed to the object and returned as the value of COUNT.

+4. The following pages are loaded each time passing the previous COUNT object adding to it and reassigning it with the same variable name.

+Next we will look at how each file is connected.